coreybrooks/corey-inventory-app/README.md

 * Inventory Component: renders the inventory information and dynamically creates the form for the inventory count
 * ResultsTable Component: calculates the results of the inventory count and displays the results

-This application is deployed on Heroku and can be viewed here: [coreys-inventory-app](https://corey-inventory-app.herokuapp.com/):
+This application is deployed on Heroku and can be viewed here: [coreys-inventory-app](https://corey-inventory-app.herokuapp.com/):S

-Either login and begin the user instructions (using a fake email and company name is fine), or use this guest email and password:
-email: test@test.com,
-password: test